AviatrixSystems/Docs/HowTos/default_route_faq.rst

 .. tip::

-  Use Useful Tool `create a VPC tool` to create an Azure VNet.
-The Controller will program a UDR default route 0.0.0.0 pointing to next hop type "None" to the route table associated with the private subnets.
+  Use Useful Tool `create a VPC tool` to create an Spoke and Transit Azure VNet.
+For Spoke VNet, the Controller will program a UDR default route 0.0.0.0 pointing to next hop type "None" to the route table associated with the private subnets.
 Check `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ for more info.

 If you created Azure VNet via `create a VPC tool` prior R6.2 or created Azure VNet via your own scrip, make sure you inject a UDR route 0.0.0.0 pointing to next hop type
 "None" to signal to the Aviatrix Controller that this is a private subnet and its default route can be overwritten.